survivejs/react-book/manuscript/03_developing_with_webpack.md

 4. `--progress` - Will show progress of bundling your application
 5. `--colors` - Colors in the terminal!
 6. `--hot` - Enable hot module loading
-7. `--content-base build` - Points to the output directory configured
+7. `--content-base build` - Points to `build` so we can reuse `index.html` from there.
+We'll eliminate this later in this chapter

 To recap, when you run `npm start` this will fire up the webservice, watch for file changes and automatically rebundle your application when any file changes occur.